DevExpress-Examples/asp-net-web-forms-dashboard-register-data-sources/README.md

 * [Default.aspx.cs](./CS/WebFormsDashboardDataSources/Default.aspx.cs)
 * [Default.aspx.vb](./VB/WebFormsDashboardDataSources/Default.aspx.vb)

-## How to Register Data Sources for ASP.NET Core Dashboard Control
+## How to Register Data Sources for ASP.NET Web Forms Dashboard Control

 The following example displays how to provide a Web Dashboard with a set of predefined data sources available for end users.